 Step 1: Soak Pasta

 Most recipes for American Chop Suey call for par-cooking macaroni in a separate pot until it's nearly cooked through, then finishing it in the pan with the sauce.
-But for several years now, I've been using a technique that Aki and Alex of Ideas in Food wrote about back in 2009: soaking pasta before cooking.
+But for several years now, I've been using a technique that Aki Kamozawa and H. Alexander Talbot of Ideas in Food wrote about back in 2009: soaking pasta before cooking.
 The idea is to separate the two processes that happen when you're cooking pasta: hydration and heat.

 Once your pasta has soaked in warm water for about 20 minutes, it cooks up directly in the sauce in just under half the time it takes to boil it using the traditional method, and it means one fewer pot to heat up on the stovetop.